RoadieHQ/marketing-site/content/docs/integrations/firehydrant/index.md

 FireHydrant plugin uses the fully qualified entity name to identify a service in FireHydrant.
 This consists of kind, name, and namespace.
 An example of this would be `Component:default/sample-service-5` which would be pointing to https://github.com/RoadieHQ/sample-service/blob/main/catalog-info-5.yaml.

-You can create services in FireHydrant by navigating to URL https://app.firehydrant.io/services/new
+You can create services in FireHydrant on the [New Service page](https://app.firehydrant.io/services/new).

 ## References